bitwiseworks/python-os2/Doc/distutils/setupscript.rst

 Installing Additional Files
 ===========================

-The :option:`data_files` option can be used to specify additional files needed by the module distribution: configuration files, message catalogs, data files, anything which doesn't fit in the previous categories.
+The ``data_files`` option can be used to specify additional files needed by the module distribution: configuration files, message catalogs, data files, anything which doesn't fit in the previous categories.

-:option:`data_files` specifies a sequence of (*directory*, *files*) pairs in the following way::
+``data_files`` specifies a sequence of (*directory*, *files*) pairs in the following way::

     setup(...,
           data_files=[('bitmaps', ['bm/b1.gif', 'bm/b2.gif']),
-                      ('config', ['cfg/data.cfg']),
+                      ('config', ['cfg/data.cfg'])],
-                      ('/etc/init.d', ['init-script'])]
          )

-Note that you can specify the directory names where the data files will be installed, but you cannot rename the data files themselves.

 Each (*directory*, *files*) pair in the sequence specifies the installation directory and the files to install there.
-If *directory* is a relative path, it is interpreted relative to the installation prefix (Python's ``sys.prefix`` for pure-Python packages, ``sys.exec_prefix`` for packages that contain extension modules).

 Each file name in *files* is interpreted relative to the :file:`setup.py` script at the top of the package source distribution.
+Note that you can specify the directory where the data files will be installed, but you cannot rename the data files themselves.

+The *directory* should be a relative path.
+It is interpreted relative to the installation prefix (Python's ``sys.prefix`` for system installations;
+``site.USER_BASE`` for user installations).
+Distutils allows *directory* to be an absolute installation path, but this is discouraged since it is incompatible with the wheel packaging format.
 No directory information from *files* is used to determine the final location of the installed file; only the name of the file is used.

-You can specify the :option:`data_files` options as a simple sequence of files without specifying a target directory, but this is not recommended, and the :command:`install` command will print a warning in this case.
+You can specify the ``data_files`` options as a simple sequence of files without specifying a target directory, but this is not recommended, and the :command:`install` command will print a warning in this case.
 To install data files directly in the target directory, an empty string should be given as the directory.

-.. versionchanged:: 2.7
+.. versionchanged:: 3.1
    All the files that match ``data_files`` will be added to the ``MANIFEST`` file if no template is provided.
 See :ref:`manifest`.

 .. _meta-data: